annashipman/annashipman.github.io/_posts/2019-06-21-delegating-to-a-team.md

 It also seems to be helping balance work a bit better – things sometimes get passed to others at stand-up if someone has too much on their plate.

+People email our group email address rather than me or individuals in the team much more often, which means we all have a lot more context, and we can respond to things much faster as questions don't get lost in someone's inbox.

 ## Making sure we are working on the right stuff

 These changes meant that we made huge improvements in getting things done, but we started to wonder whether we were always thinking about whether the things we were doing more efficiently were the right things.
 We felt that we might be being too reactive, and not necessarily always working on the highest priority or most strategic pieces of work.

 ## Colour-coding buckets of work

 We have taken two approaches to this.
-Firstly, we thought about what kind of things we should be doing, and we think what we should be working on as a team broadly fits into 3 categories:
+Firstly, we thought about what kind of things we should be doing, and we think what we should be working on as a team broadly fits into three categories:

 1. Team health, e.g. making sure line management is working, improving the dev huddle, helping to create opportunities for engineers on our team to grow their careers, helping with recruitment, etc.
-1. Technical oversight, e.g. using our expertise as senior technologists to support team members with technical issues, or helping teams with decisions that might affect the architecture of a number of teams, etc.
+1. Technical oversight, e.g. using our expertise as senior technologists to support team members with technical issues, helping with decisions that might affect the architecture of a number of teams, overseeing pieces of work with other teans at the FT, etc.
 1. Technical strategy: mainly this is working on the defined next steps of our tech strategy, but this also includes strategic things like writing blog posts, or arranging workshops.

 We then colour-coded the cards we use on our wall.
 The idea is that we should be spending around a third of our time on each of those things.